Permanent Makeup FAQ's

 DO I NEED TO COME TO MY TOUCHUP APPOINTMENT?

 It is highly recommended and will solidify anything that might have faded after the first treatment.
 Most permanent cosmetics (especially brows) require a minimum of 2 sessions to solidify the pigment.
 Everyone heals differently, so if you do not heal perfectly the first time, don't worry!

 WHAT SHOULD I KNOW ABOUT LONG TERM CARE?

 After your cosmetic tattoo has healed, a good sunscreen should be applied to the area daily (no sooner than 10 days).
 Sun exposure will cause color to fade faster.
-The pigments used are iron-oxide based and your body absorbs it as mineral irons, so the color will naturally fade over time.
+The pigments used are organic so the color will naturally fade over time.
 The fading speed depends on a number of different factors including skin type, sun exposure, pigment color used, and iron deficiency.

-If you are planning a chemical peel, microdermabrasion, or laser treatment on your face, please inform the technician!
+If you are planning a chemical peel, microdermabrasion, or laser treatment on your face, please inform your technician!
 Careful application must be taken to avoid affecting the tattooed area.